Boulder-Nablus Sister City Project

 - Upon completion of the public Dialogue process, Council rescheduled a hearing for Nablus on December 13, 2016.
 At that time, the City Council voted 7-2 to approve the application.

-Next steps on the journey of establishing a formal relationship are to have municipal leaders from both cities sign a declaration of sisterhood and intention to work together to deepen ties between citizens of both cities.
+- Next the Mayor of Nablus arrived in Boulder in the Spring of 2017 so that the municipal leaders from both cities could sign a declaration of sisterhood and intention to work together to deepen ties between citizens of both cities.

-To assist in furthering that aim, the largest delegation from Boulder ever visited Nablus in March and April of 2017.
+- The first and largest delegation from Boulder visited Nablus in March and April of 2017.
 Visitors created dozens of connections with colleagues across a broad spectrum of civil society in Nablus and returned home enriched and filled with full hearts and inspiration to continue sistering activities!